NBISweden/homo-horreum/README.md

 Metabolomics data is tab-separated files with persons as rows and metabolites as columns.
 Since there can be multiple different techniques used for the same sample you have to supply a _note_ for each insertion.
 Each file will be imported as one _metabolomics experiment_.
+There are also support for import of files with metadata about the metabolites themselves.

+#### Add the metabolomics experiment to the database

 ```shell
 $ bin/metabolomics_insert.py -h